Frequently Asked Questions

 An overaward occurs when total awards exceed your COA or when your total need-based awards exceed your calculated Financial Need.
 Federal Regulations require the university to resolve all overawards before additional financial aid can be released.
 For more information please visit our overaward policy page.

 Financial Aid Counselors will review each overaward individually and will first attempt to clear the overaward without reducing or canceling any aid.
-Certain charges on a student’s Bursar’s Account can be added to the COA, including tuition differential charges, campus health charges and program fees.
+Certain charges on a Bursar’s student account can be added to the COA, including tuition differential charges, campus health charges and program fees.
 If a Financial Aid Counselor is unable to clear an overaward, students will either be notified via a UAccess Student Center To Do item that they have been offered a COA Appeal Form or once a revised financial aid offer is received, a student has the opportunity to contact our office and speak with a Financial Aid Counselor to determine if they are eligible for one.
 For more information please visit COA Appeal.

 OSFA’s processing times vary depending on the time of year.
 Usually, allow 4-6 weeks for a Financial Aid Counselor to review.